CGCooke/CGCooke.github.io/_posts/2019-3-23-Kalman-Filters.md

 The Process uncertainty matrix tells us how much "uncertainty" there is in each component of the systems behaviour.

-Filterpy has a function which can be very useful for generating Q.
+Filterpy has a function which can be very useful for generating *Q*.
 ```python
 filterpy.common.Q_discrete_white_noise
 ```